tursilion/convert9918/ReadMe.txt

 INI File
 --------

 On exit, all current settings are saved in convert9918.ini.
-This is still being tested, I don't know for sure that it can be read back successfully.
+This is still being tested.
 Note, however, that the palette may be editted in the INI file.
 The byte order is R,G,B,unused.

 //
 // (C) 2017 Mike Brent aka Tursi aka HarmlessLion.com